SaranshTiwari03/Loan-App/README.md

 Now install the dependencies
 # on cmd promt/powershell
-cd backend
+cd server
 npm install

-cd frontend
+cd client
 npm install

 We are almost done, Now just start the development server.

 For Frontend.
 # on cmd promt/powershell
-cd frontend
+cd client
 npm start

 For Backend.

 Open another terminal in folder, Also make sure mongodb is running in background.
 # on cmd promt/powershell
-cd backend
+cd server
 nodemon index.js
 or
 npx nodemon index.js